 Tara L. Conley, MA

-Assistant Professor in the School of Communication and Media, Montclair State University
+Assistant professor in the School of Media and Journalism at Kent State University

 “The MWGS program at TWU has had a significant impact on how I go about researching and teaching.
 I incorporate a lot of what learned and created for my MA thesis in my current research.
 I've also published a chapter on Gloria Anzaldua in This Bridge We Call Communication, which would not have been possible had I not gone through this program.”

 Professional organizations: American Studies Association, International Communication Association, National Communication Association, Society for Cinema Studies, Popular Cultural Association

 Lauren Cross, PhD

 Program Coordinator & Senior Lecturer, Interdisciplinary Art and Design Studies

 “My degree allowed me to gain promotion from Lecturer to Senior Lecturer.
 It also provided me with valuable opportunities to speak as an expert in gender, politics and social justice in art.”